Adolf Hitler said that the only way that the Nazi party could have been stopped was if it were destroyed in its infancy.

 Hitler confessed in retrospect: Only one thing could have broken our movement — if the adversary had understood its principle and from the first day had smashed, with the most extreme brutality, the nucleus of our new movement.”

-A 1934 book containing Hitler’s speeches, titled “Die Reden Hitlers am Reichsparteitag 1933,” contained a German version of this speech.
-A translation from the web site Zuriz confirmed that the quote was largely accurate, although it was missing some vital context:
+A 1934 book containing Hitler’s speeches, titled “Die Reden Hitlers am Reichsparteitag 1933,” includes a German-language version of the referenced speech.
+A translation of speech from the web site Zuriz confirms that the quote is largely accurate, although as typically presented it lacks some vital context:

 Only one danger could have jeopardised this development — if our adversaries had understood its principle, established a clear understanding of our ideas, and not offered any resistance.
 Or, alternatively, if they had from the first day annihilated with the utmost brutality the nucleus of our new movement.